shivasai9/Berkadia-assignments/week5/angular/README.md

-The above project uses the following concepts 1.services
+The above project uses these concepts
+ 1.services
  2.ngfor directive and its properties.
  3.ngif directive.